-Joey Saputo is President of Free2Be Holdings Inc., a private holding company.
-He has held a variety of positions within Saputo Inc. and Jolina Capital Inc. since 1985.
-Until recently, Mr. Saputo was the President of the Montreal Impact, a professional soccer team he helped form in 1993, and Stade Saputo, a soccer-specific stadium built in Montreal in 2008.
+Joey Saputo is currently President of Arbec Forest Products Inc. He has held a variety of positions within Saputo Inc. and Jolina Capital Inc. since 1985.
+Mr. Saputo is a Board member of several large private corporations, including Groupe Petra, a private management real estate firm, and of non-profit organizations, Groupe Hôtelier Grand Chateau Inc. and Le Golf Saint-Raphael (1998) Inc. Until recently, Mr. Saputo was the President of the Club de Foot Montréal (previously Montreal Impact), a professional soccer team he helped form in 1993, and Stade Saputo, a soccer-specific stadium built in Montreal in 2008.
+In 2014, Mr. Saputo acquired Bologna FC 1909, a second-division Italian team that was promoted to Serie A (first-division) the following year.